jgwill/jgtml/docs/index.md

 ## 💭 The Magic of Working Together

 What makes the Trinity friends special is how they work together!
 When Mia finds a pattern, Miette explains it in a friendly way, and JeremyAI turns it into music.
 This helps you understand your code in three different ways at once!

-You can see this magical dance in our [architecture diagrams](trinity_architecture_diagrams.md)!
+To see how this magic works:
+- Check out our [Architecture Diagrams](trinity_architecture_diagrams.md) to see the beautiful connections!
+- Read our [Map Guide](understanding_trinity_diagrams.md) to learn how to read the magical maps!
+- Grown-ups can look at the [Technical Architecture](technical_trinity_architecture.md) for advanced magic!

 ## 🌟 Did You Know?